 We met Zack, the General Manager, and Sosanda, the Corporate Trainer from Practice Hospitality Management Company.
 In addition to the Operations Manager and Front Desk Manager, these folks are friendly and personable.
 They worked hard to be sure we were comfortable, and they are proud of the property and eager to share everything they offer.

 The Americana Motor Hotel originally opened in 1962 as a premier destination.
 Over the years and with various owners, the hotel lost its charm.
-Two years ago, a new owner purchased the property and, over a year and a half, brought it back to life.
+A new owner renovated and reopened the property in 2023 with a fresh new look.

 The exterior paint in complementary colors is more than just a coat of paint.
 It is eye-catching and attractive.
 It’s clean and crisp and speaks to the modernization of the property.

-There are 88 standard rooms and one suite at the Americana Motor Hotel.
-The suite is currently unavailable as a rental.
+There are 88 standard rooms at the Americana Motor Hotel.
 The standard room type includes free wifi and the amenities listed below.

 Property Amenities